rogueleaderr/definitive_guide_to_django_deployment_2/README.md

 build my startup [LinerNotes.com](http://www.linernotes.com).
 I started out expecting that the hardest part would be getting my head around the sophisticated algorithmic logic of programming.
-To my surprise, I've actually had

-to do very little algorithmic work (Python has existing libraries that implement nearly any algorithm better than I could.)
+To my surprise, I've actually had to do very little algorithmic work (Python has existing libraries that implement nearly any algorithm better than I could.)

-Instead, the hardest part has been getting my proficient at using the *many* different tools in the programmer's utility belt.
+Instead, the hardest part has been getting proficient at using the *many* different tools in the programmer's utility belt.
 From emacs to gunicorn, building a real project requires dozens of different tools.
 Theoretically, one can *a priori* reason through a red-black